Must-See Christmas Light Displays in Winston-Salem

 Here’s where to find the best holiday displays and Christmas lights in Forsyth County, all free of charge.

-As the holiday season approaches, Winston-Salem transforms into a city of lights, adorned with dazzling displays and festive decorations.
-While the Tanglewood Festival of Lights is a must-see, countless other neighborhoods and homes in the area go all out with their seasonal displays.
-The following highlights more than two dozen top holiday displays nearby — from high-tech spectacles to old-fashioned delights — all less than 20 miles from downtown and free of charge.
+As the holiday season approaches, Winston-Salem transforms into a city of lights, aglow with dazzling displays and festive cheer.
+While the Tanglewood Festival of Lights is a must-see, countless neighborhoods and homes also go all out for the season.
+The following highlights more than two dozen top holiday displays—ranging from high-tech spectacles to nostalgic favorites—all within 20 miles of downtown and free to enjoy.

 Window Wonderland in Downtown